If you've overstayed your visa or leave

 - whether you leave voluntarily or you’re deported

-- whether you’re able to pay to go back to your home country
+- whether you’re able to afford the cost of returning to your home country

 Your rights as an overstayer